 The mathematics teacher first got the students to analyze the composition of the pictures in the book.
 Students overlaid the images with a grid and used this to discuss the way certain objects were given primacy over others, and how one’s eye would be drawn to specific features for emphasis.

 The English teacher then used this to springboard into a discussion of students’ emotive and critical responses to the pictures, which then informed an interpretation of the accompanying text.

 It was nothing short of genius.
 Students’ interpretations of the text were so much richer with the input of both subjects, and they left the class having seen that math wasn’t just a series of cold, hard rules governing an abstract world.

-Use your colleagues outside the math department.
+Use your colleagues outside the mathematics department.
 Yes, cross-curricular collaboration takes time and coordination that are often in short supply, but the rewards are worth it.

 Use real life examples